-Question 2: In question 1, calculate the likelihood ratio associated with each diagnosis in predicting above or below average length of stay.
+Question 2: Calculate the likelihood ratio associated with each diagnosis in predicting above or below average length of stay.
 First calculate the weighted average length of stay for each diagnosis.
 Assign individuals who have above weighted average length of stay 1 and those below 0.
 Next calculate the likelihood ratio (remembering to weight each strata by the count of patients that fall into each strata).
 To calculate the likelihood ratio, select all individuals who have above weighted average length of stay.
 Examine the prevalence of the diagnosis among them.
 Select all individuals who have below weighted average length of stay and select the prevalence of the diagnosis among them.
 The ratio of these two calculated numbers constitutes the likelihood ratio.
 Enter the likelihood ratios calculated for each diagnosis into a Table called #LR.
-Data► SQL► Kanfer's Teach One►

-Question 4: Calculate the average age and the likelihood ratio associated with diagnoses.
+Question 4: Calculate the likelihood ratio associated with each diagnosis.
 You would need to use SQL to do this assignment.
-You can use any SQL software, including Access.
-Since the data is massive (17 million rows), keep in mind that Access requires you to analyze the data in partitions.
+This is a massive database of 17 million records.
 Microsoft SQL server can analyze the entire data in one run.
 Submit your SQL code and the 10 diagnosis with highest and lowest likelihood ratios.
-For password to access data contact your instructor.
 By opening this file you agree not to share the file with anyone else.
-Massive Data► Access► SQL Code► Marla's Guide► Answer► Manalac's Teach One►